Cloud Computing Services

 Developers appreciate our longstanding belief in transparency.
 We don’t cloak our products or pricing in complexity.

 Developers embrace our singular focus on infrastructure.
 We’ve proven time and again that a successful company can be built based on the needs of its customers.

 A cloud provider developers trust because we give them an alternative to the costly, complex, and competitive choices they currently have in the market.

-Cloud infrastructure services are the fastest-growing segment of the mammoth $214 billion cloud computing industry.
-The segment is growing at 28% (27.5%) year over year and expected to reach $40 billion ($38.9) in 2019.
+Cloud infrastructure services are the fastest-growing segment of the mammoth cloud computing industry.
+The public cloud (IaaS) segment is growing at 25% year over year and is expected to reach $309 billion by 2026.

 The cloud has fundamentally changed how we work, live, and play.
 Its network of remote servers store, manage, and process data to help individuals, companies, governments, and other organizations reduce the cost and complexity of owning and operating their own capital and resource-intensive computers.
 With the cloud, data and applications are more accessible to more people wherever they are connected to the Internet.

 This fundamental shift in how business and society interacted with computers began in 1999 when Salesforce.com started the Software as a Service (SaaS) revolution.
 By moving computing power into the cloud, large capital outlays, scaling limitations, and data inaccessibility became part of computing’s history book.
 The newfound ability to virtualize hardware allowed people to pay as they went, scale up and scale down at will, and manage their infrastructure without the need for deep networking and IT expertise.

 Salesforce leveraged the power of the cloud to disrupt the $3.3 billion CRM software market and become one of the most powerful software companies in the world.
 Companies like Amazon used the cloud to disrupt retail commerce, forever changing the world’s economic landscape.
 Today, we take the cloud for granted.